PhillipHoejbjerg/ClimateGraph/index.md

 The investigation of authority-nodes and the hubs surrounding them now brings us back to scale of the entire 2020 network graph.
 We're categorizing authority-nodes as Redditors of high importance, measured in total amount of Reddit-awards received per Redditor, as well as Redditors with high in-degree.
 The following will bring statistical tests on the opinion of both of these types of Authorities, compared to the hubs surrounding them - hoping to prove that the authority nodes are able to affect its surroundings.
 In other words - we want to see whether the opinion of Redditors is influenced by other Redditors of higher status.

-First off - as Reddit-awards are the highest form of recognition a Redditor can give another, the *award-based* authorities are defined as any Redditor having 1 award or higher - this definition leaves us with 135 authority-Redditors in the Reddit-graph.
+First off - as Reddit-awards are the highest form of recognition a Redditor can receive, the *award-based* authorities are defined as any Redditor having 1 award or higher - this definition leaves us with 135 authority-Redditors in the Reddit-graph.
 Meanwhile, the *in-degree based* authorities are defined as any node with 50 or more in-going edges - meaning, any Redditor who has been answered by at least 50 other Redditors regarding the climate debate in the year of 2020 - leaving us with 98 authorities.

-The award-based authorities have hubs of sizes 0 to 646, while the in-degree authorities have hubs of sizes 51 to 732, clearly influenced by the individual definition of authority we have given them - the ten "hubs" of size 0, and their corresponding authorities, have been removed from analysis, as empty hubs can't be regarded as hubs.
+The award-based authorities have hubs of sizes 0 to 646, while the in-degree authorities have hubs of sizes 51 to 732, clearly influenced by the individual definition of authority we have given them - the ten "hubs" of size 0, and their corresponding authorities, have been removed from analysis, as empty hubs shouldn't be regarded as hubs:)

 The distribution of opinion-score per authority, as well as the avg. opinion score of their corresponding hub is visualized for each of the authority-definitions in the plot below: